scouten/146parks.blog/content/squilchuck/index.md

 bounds = {sw = [47.300, -120.382], ne = [47.320, -120.362]}
 cover = "es-4677-046"
 cover_cdn_key = "img/v1/2024/07/es-4677-046"
+cover_alt = "A forested mountain landscape with dense green conifers filling the foreground and slopes, a rocky ridge in the distance, and a bright blue sky dotted with puffy white clouds.
+A ponderosa pine branch frames the right side of the frame."
 +++

 Squilchuck State Park is tucked into the mountains south of Wenatchee.
 It's primarily a park for mountain bikers and cross-country skiiers.
 I'm neither, but I did get a chance to stretch my legs on its several miles of hiking trails recently.